What is Google Gemini (formerly Bard)? Everything you need to know

 How Gemini works

-The Gemini update from Google Bard (Gemini) December 2023
+The Google Bard (Gemini) Gemini update December 2023

 The renaming of Bard to Gemini (February 2024)

-The chatbot was previously known as Bard, while the underlying language model was called LaMDA.
-Since February 2024, both the chatbot and the language model have been renamed Gemini.
-The renaming was intended to eliminate confusion between the chatbot and the model.
-Gemini is now the uniform name for the entire platform and its AI models.
+In the past, the chatbot was called Bard and the underlying language model 2023 was LaMDA.
+Since February 2024, both the chatbot and AI systems as well as the language model itself carry the name Gemini.
+The name alludes to the Latin word for “twin” and symbolizes versatility.
+The renaming was aimed at removing the confusion between chatbot and model.
+Gemini is therefore the uniform name for the entire platform and its AI models.

-What is the status of Google Gemini usage in Germany?
+What is the score of Google Gemini usage in Germany?

 Google Gemini vs. ChatGPT: What are the differences?